Philip II of Baden-Baden: Life

-Philip's father, Philibert, died in early October 1569 during the Battle of Montcontour.
+Philip's father, Philibert, died in early October 1569 during the Battle of Moncontour.
 The 10-year-old Philip and his one-year older sister Jakobea were then raised by their guardian, their uncle Albert V of Bavaria.
 Albert gave Philip a strictly Catholic education.
 At the University of Ingolstadt, Philip was educated in the spirit of the Counter Reformation.

 Philibert had promised his subjects freedom of religion, but after his death, this freedom was more and more restricted by his widow and his son, who were strongly influenced by their Catholic upbringing.
 Even during the regency of his uncle and guardian Duke Albert V, the Catholic rite was reintroduced in Baden-Baden in the years 1570–71.
 After he took up government, Philip's first decree was that all citizens of Baden-Baden had to visit church services, under threat of severe penalties.

 Philip dismantled the New Castle at Baden-Baden (the one built in 1579) and built a more magnificent, Renaissance-style castle on the same spot.
 This increased his debts considerably.
 An inventory made in 1582 brought to light, in addition to 218 musical instruments, a debt of 200 000 guilders.
 Philip tried to cover these debts by rearranging the commercial sector and increasing taxes.
 Thus, the economy of the margraviate gradually came to resemble a planned economy.

 A dark chapter in the history of Baden-Baden are the witch-hunts, that took place during his reign.
 They began during the Bavarian regency, but their number increased considerably during Philips's reign.
 The last witch hunt under Philip II took place in 1580; 18 women were burnt at the stake in the districts of Rastatt, Baden-Baden and Kuppenheim.

 When Philip died at the age of 29, he left no descendants, and was succeeded by his cousin Edward Fortunatus, Margrave of Baden-Rodemachern.
 Philip was buried in the Collegiate Church in Baden-Baden.